A chemical cocktail for age reversal to revolutionise the treatment of ageing

 The development of a chemical cocktail, the alternative to powerful gene therapy

-The lead scientist of the new research David A. Sinclair, A.O., PhD, Professor in the Department of Genetics and Co-Director of the Paul F. Glenn Center for Biology of Ageing Research at Harvard Medical School and his team was responsible for finding a chemical method to reverse ageing.
+David A. Sinclair, A.O, Ph.D is the leading scientist of this new research.
+He is a Professor in the Dept of Genetics as well as the Co-Director of the Paul F. Glenn Center for Biology of Ageing Research at Harvard Medical School.

 The Professor explained, “Until recently, the best we could do was slow ageing.
 New discoveries suggest we can now reverse it.
-This process has previously required gene therapy, limiting its widespread use.”
+This process has previously required gene therapy, limiting its widespread use.

 Molecule mixing creates a potent anti-ageing cocktail